Penetration Testing

 Security Operations Centre

-Penetration testing, often referred to as pen testing, is a cybersecurity practice in which skilled and authorized individuals or teams (referred to as “penetration testers” or “ethical hackers”) simulate cyberattacks on computer systems, networks, applications, or other digital assets to identify vulnerabilities and weaknesses in an organization’s security defenses.
-The primary purpose of penetration testing is to uncover security flaws before malicious hackers can exploit them, thereby helping organizations improve their overall security posture.
+Penetration testing, often referred to as pen testing, is a cybersecurity practice in which skilled and authorised individuals or teams (referred to as “penetration testers” or “ethical hackers”) simulate cyberattacks on computer systems, networks, applications, or other digital assets to identify vulnerabilities and weaknesses in an organisation’s security defenses.
+The primary purpose of penetration testing is to uncover security flaws before malicious hackers can exploit them, thereby helping organisations improve their overall security posture.

 Key aspects of penetration testing include:

-Penetration testing is conducted with explicit permission from the organization or system owner.
-This authorization ensures that the testing is legal and ethical.
+Penetration testing is conducted with explicit permission from the organisation or system owner.
+This authorisation ensures that the testing is legal and ethical.

 Scope Definition